-With so many tasks to cope with, our team got down to work.
-Since TheHealthClinic was a startup, we had to find the best solutions in the shortest possible time.
+With so many challenges to cope with, our team got down to work.
+Since our clients’ project was a startup, we had to find the best solutions in the shortest possible time.

 Our rescue mission started with a thorough analysis of the initial code.
 We used several code quality gems (including AbstractAnalyzer, Brakeman, RailsBestPractices, and RubyCritic) and discovered lots of code smells and security vulnerabilities and several major problems with the app architecture in general.
 Our team implemented best practices to refactor the code and fix all critical problems.

 The initial code came without automated tests, so the application was likely to malfunction if new functionalities were added.
 To ensure the quality of the application, our team wrote automated tests with the help of Ruby gems including RSpec, DatabaseCleaner, Capybara, VCR, and PhantomJS.

 To ensure scalability of the business model, our team implemented full-scale marketplace functionality.